 Today’s post is from Toni Allen, one of our very own Senior UX Researchers.
 Enjoy!

-Getting creative with your testing strategy in the Prototyping stage of any project can have big payoffs.
-Even if you think you don’t have anything in-hand that can be tested, early feedback could mean the difference between a good project and a great project.
+Getting creative with your testing strategy in the prototyping stage of any project can have big payoffs.
+Even if you think you don’t have anything in-hand that can be tested, there are many benefits of prototyping, and early feedback could mean the difference between a good project and a great project.
 (We’re gunning for great!)

 With a little creativity, there’s always something you can test.
 No, this doesn’t mean using fancy tools or taking up tons of time.
 There is a broad range of tools available to help you create wireframes or prototypes so you can collect user feedback before you start coding.
 This will help you save time and money, and probably earn you some major kudos for doing the job right the first time.